 This industry fact sheet is to assist industry professionals, investors, and people in general that are interested in gaining insights into global sugar confectionery and chocolate industry including:

 Bizvibe’s smart B2B marketplace solutions help buyers and suppliers in the global confectionery and chocolate industry to find and connect with each other, shorten sourcing and purchasing cycles, and maximize profit growth.
 Join today to see how BizVibe can help your business grow!

 Browse 1,000+ Profiles: Discover companies in the chocolate industry and get access to detailed company profiles for free.

-The global chocolate market was already worth over US$98.3 billion in 2016, and it’s expected to grow with a strong CAGR of almost 5% by 2021, according to the recent market report from Technavio.
-The latest market trend has seen major chocolate companies coming up with new and innovative flavors and launching diverse products to cater to the changing consumer demands.
+The global chocolate market size was already worth over US$130 billion in 2019, and it’s expected to grow with a strong CAGR of almost 5% by 2024, according to the recent market report from Technavio.
+The latest market trend has seen top 10 chocolate companies coming up with new and innovative flavors and launching diverse products to cater to the changing consumer demands.
 There is growing preference for products like low and reduced sugar chocolates and consumers are also opting for chocolate brands that use organic ingredients.
 They are also selling chocolates in small, attractive packs, targeted at calorie-conscious consumers who prefer consuming smaller quantities of chocolates.

 Leading the chart of the world’s largest chocolate companies is the American confectioner Mars Inc owns some of the most famous sweets brands in the world, including M&Ms, Galaxy, Snickers, Skittles, and, of course, Mars bars.
 With over US$18 billion in annual sales, it is the sixth largest privately-held company in America, and the largest player in the sugar confectionery industry globally.